IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/README.md

 to test a student's understanding of the assignments.
 The Final Project is due Dec.
 4 and may be turned in late up to Dec.
 11.

+* Assignment: Integers and Variables.
+Due Sep.
+7.

+    Implement a compiler for the R1 language by completing the exercises in Chapter 2 of the course notes.

+    If there is a graduate student on your team, also complete the challenge exercises in Chapter 2, in which you implement a partial evaluator for the R1 language.

 **Email Discussion Group:** on [Piazza](piazza.com/iu/fall2020/p423p523e313e513)

 **Resources:**